oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 (E) ASᴮ uses claims from the JWT authorization grant to identify the user and its access.
 If access is granted an access token is returned.

-(F) The resource server in Domain B (RSᴮ) uses the access token to access the protected resource at Domain B.
+(F) The resource server in Domain A (RSᴬ) uses the access token to access the protected resource at Domain B (RSᴮ).

 ## Authorization server acting as client